A rectangular additive convolution for polynomials: The Convolution

 We will write $\pol_x^{k}$ to denote the map

-where $\sigma_j$ is the $j^{th}$ elementary symmetric polynomial on the inputs $x_1, \dots, x_k$.
+where $\sigma_j$ is the $j^{th}$ elementary symmetric polynomial on the inputs $x_1, \dots, x_k$ (and is undefined when $j > k$).
 The linear extension of the map $\pol_x^i$ to polynomials is known as the {\em polarization} operator.
 It should be clear that $\pol_x^i[p(x)]$ is multiaffine for any polynomial $p$ and any integer $i$.
 A theorem of Borcea and Br{\"{a}}nd{\"{e}}n shows that polarization preserves the property of being real stable \cite{BB2}:

 \begin{theorem} If $p(x, y_1, \dots, y_n)$ is a real stable polynomial then $\pol_x^i[p]$ is real stable as well. \end{theorem}

 \begin{proof}[Proof of Theorem~\ref{thm:rr}] We first note that it suffices to consider the case when $i = j = \dd$.
 To see why, we can proceed by induction on $\dd$.
 Since $i = j = 1$ is the only possibility when $\dd = 1$, the base case will be covered.
 Now for $\dd > 1$, if $i < \dd$ or $j < \dd$, then we can use Lemma~\ref{lem:reduce} to write the same polynomial using a convolution with parameter $\dd-1$, and this is real rooted by the induction hypothesis.